cuboulder-MSD/digColl_coloradoCoal/README.md

 ### Relation
 Records with a related item have been changed to state the title of the related item.
 ### Relation Type
-Records with a related item have been changed to state a controlled heading according to the Dublin Core Metadata Initiative (DCMI) "RDF Schema Declaration of Relation Types."
+Records with a related item have been changed to state a controlled heading according to the Dublin Core Metadata Initiative (DCMI) [RDF Schema Declaration of Relation Types](https://www.dublincore.org/specifications/dublin-core/rdf-relation-types/).
 Frequently used types include: isPartOf, isFormatOf, references, and isVersionOf.
 ### Relation href
 Records with a related item have been changed to state the related item’s identifier and/or archival resource key (ARK).
 ### Coverage Spatial
 Coverage terms have been edited or added to accurately describe location and help with discoverability.
 Coverage terms have been locally formatted with granularity in mind to help identify the location of obscure places like mines, ghost towns, and rural mining towns.
-Most of the coverage terms come from the United States Geographic Names Information System (GNIS) gazetteer.
+Most of the coverage terms come from the United States [Geographic Names Information System](https://geonames.usgs.gov/apex/f?p=138:1:::NO::P1_COUNTY,P1_COUNTY_ALONG:n,) (GNIS) gazetteer.
 Coverage is constructed as: “Place (City, County, State, Country, Continent) (feature type)”
 ### Coverage Temporal
 A range of dates regarding the timeframe the object is based from or about.
 ### Rights